alexpyoung/protonvpn-cli-macos/README.md

     <a href="https://www.reddit.com/r/ProtonVPN"><img alt="Subreddit subscribers" src="https://img.shields.io/reddit/subreddit-subscribers/ProtonVPN?label=Join%20r%2FProtonVPN&style=social"></a>
 </p>

-<h3 align="center">A Linux CLI for ProtonVPN.
+<h3 align="center">An [unofficial] MacOS CLI for ProtonVPN.
 Written in Python.</h3>

-ProtonVPN-CLI is a full rewrite of the [bash protonvpn-cli](https://github.com/ProtonVPN/protonvpn-cli/blob/master/protonvpn-cli.sh) in Python, which adds more features and functionality with the purpose of improving readability, speed and reliability.

 ## Important information
-The [official ProtonVPN Linux beta](https://protonvpn.com/blog/linux-vpn-cli-beta) app is available for most Linux Debian-based distros and Fedora 33
-(support for more distros to follow).
-Where possible, we recommend that you [upgrade to the official app](https://protonvpn.com/support/official-linux-client/).
-The community Linux client described below remains available for those who need it.
+Killswitch functionality is not available for MacOS because it uses `iptables` and such.
+This repo simply includes a slight rewrite of the `utils.py` script that will grab the default interface via `netstat` instead of requiring `iproute2` as a dependency.

 ## Installation & Updating